-Retailers around the world who demand high performance and reliability from their networks use Meru's Virtualized Wireless LAN architecture.
+Retailers around the world who demand high performance and reliability from their networks use Fortinet's Virtualized Wireless LAN architecture.
 The network supports mission-critical applications including point-of-sale systems, just-in-time supply chain management and warehouses filled with RFID tagged inventory, all while remaining highly secure to help retailers maintain PCI compliance.
 And the same wireless network that carries these can also extend to other applications including toll-quality voice and bandwidth-hungry video, scaling to new demands as needed.

-From the beginning, Meru designed its network for the All-Wireless Enterprise: an organization that never needs to depend on wires for connectivity.
+From the beginning, Fortinet designed its network for the All-Wireless Enterprise: an organization that never needs to depend on wires for connectivity.
 For retailers this delivers business agility combined with a low total cost of ownership, plus performance and security that meet or exceed traditional wired infrastructure.

 The retail industry is a very competitive market where meeting customer demands whilst streamlining internal processes and decreasing expense is very important.
 In the typical retailer, the PBX acts as the central hub for communication with customers, onsite staff, suppliers and head office.
 Customers expect their call to be directed to the correct area and their query answered efficiently and accurately.